Ouabache (prounounced Wabash) Trails Park

-A 254-acre park, Ouabache Trails is a naturally wooded area featuring steeply rolling hills covered in deciduous growth and low flatlands.
-Activities range from river fishing (foot access only) to nature study, wildlife observation, camping (class A & B), picnicking, hiking, geocaching, mountain biking, wildflower walks, volleyball, basketball, archery, horseshoes, photography and elementary school interpretative programs.
-Visitors can enjoy over 4 miles of walking trails, 5 shelter houses, 4 playgrounds areas and a ball field.
-Overnight accommodations include 4 rental cabins, a campground with showers and laundry facilities and a canoe camp.
+The 254-acre park is a naturally wooded area featuring steeply rolling hills and low flatlands covered with deciduous growth.
+Activity options include river fishing (foot access only), nature study, wildlife observation, RV and tent camping, picnicking, hiking, wildflower walks, basketball court, and photography.
+Visitors can enjoy over 4 miles of walking and biking trails, 5 shelter houses, 4 playground areas, and a baseball field.
+Overnight accommodations include a campground with showers and laundry facilities.
+The park also offers 4 rustic log cabins available for rent.

 Hillcrest Park

-A 20-acre park featuring white, red and spruce pine trees, Hillcrest Park provides habitat for small wildlife.
-The park offers 3 shelter houses, a playground, picnic facilities, a disc golf course and 1/2 mile of walking trails.
+A 20-acre park featuring white, red, and spruce pine trees that provide a habitat for small wildlife.
+The park offers a shelter house, picnic facilities, open play areas, and a dog park.

 Pyramid Mound